-A Former Haunted House Employee Tells Us Which Area Spook Spots Are Scariest.
+A Former Area Haunted House Employee Breaks Down For Us Which Seasonal North Texas Spook Spots Are The Scariest Of The Bunch.

 Welcome to Ranked, our recurring column where we take a long, hard look at oddly specific things pertaining to Dallas and tell you the order in which you should care about them.

 With Halloween just around the corner, we’ve once again hit that time of year when simply watching horror movies on the big screen doesn’t necessarily feel like enough of a thrill.

 It’s the one time of year where being scared until we’re uncontrollably belting out high-pitched shrieks is totally welcome — and, for those of who’d rather live the horror experience firsthand, North Texas’ many haunted houses are most certainly where it’s at.

 Thing is, not all haunted houses are created equal.
 Around these parts, they come in many varieties, from the ones capable of making your skin crawl to the ones that do little more than make you laugh and roll your eyes.
 There are the ones that rely heavily on special effects and elaborate sets but lack those great actors popping out and scaring you while you’re too busy staring at that bloody bathtub in the corner to notice them creeping up behind you.
 And then there are those full of those next-level actors who’ve been waiting 11 months to make your night a living hell.

 Years ago, I was one of those actors.
 I played a monster at the charity-based Fort Worth haunted house Hangman’s House of Horrors.
 My mission was to make any and all who ventured into my designated area scream their asses off.

 After my experience as a haunter, I couldn’t help but view other houses I’d visit differently.
 Having been personally responsible for making things as terrorizing as possible for the public, I like to think that I’ve developed an understanding of what makes a good haunted house pop.